-BLF's understanding of the Commercial and Industrial debt instruments available (from start-ups to IPO’s), and their long-standing relationships, provides clients access to untapped resources, fostering stability and the ability to scale.
+BCC leverages our broad understanding of the Commercial and Industrial debt instruments available, and our long-standing relationships with dozens of nationwide lending sources provides clients access to untapped resources, fostering stability and the ability to scale.

 Best for: Business owners who need short-term financing to cover temporary cash flow gaps; businesses with sufficient collateral that need to borrow larger amounts to pay for expansion plans or to purchase equipment and inventory

 Term business loans are the most straightforward lending option for business owners.
 You borrow a lump sum from the lender, which is paid back over a specific period of time, with either a fixed or variable interest rate.
 Term loans can either be secured or unsecured and generally, some form of collateral is expected when you need a larger loan or a longer repayment term.

 Short-term loans are designed for businesses that need to borrow smaller amounts and are equipped to pay them back relatively quickly, usually in 18 months or less.
 Qualifying for a short-term loan is less difficult than getting a long-term loan as long as you have a strong personal credit score.
 There’s a trade-off, however, since the interest rate may be higher.

 A long-term loan offers higher borrowing limits and lengthier repayment terms, sometimes up to 20 years.
 Bond Street also offers a third option in the form of an intermediate loan, with terms ranging from 1 to 3 years.
 If you want to learn more about Bond Street’s term loan options or you’re ready to apply for a loan, click here to create an account and check your rate.

 Loan term – 5 to 25 years